smdocs/my-book-notes/book5/part-1.md

 #[Part 1 - Staffing a Scalable Organization](contents.md)

-> Fighting with a large army under your command is nowise different from fighting with a small one; it is merely a question of instituting signs and signals.—Sun Tzu
+> Fighting with a large army under your command is no wise different from fighting with a small one; it is merely a question of instituting signs and signals.—Sun Tzu

 #### <a name="part1-1">1.1 The Impact of People and Leadership on Scalability
 > Providing role clarity is the responsibility of leaders and managers.